Kuenaimaku/lancer-briefings/public/pilots/spider.md

 ## Trivia

-* Is not a nerd like the rest of y'all
+* Promising Mechanic
+* War Veteran
+* Caught in the wrong crowd